 Anta Helena Recke was voted Young Artist of the Year 2018 in the Theater heute critics survey.
 Her performance "Lovepiece", developed in collaboration with Julia*n Meding as part of the treibstoff-Theatertage Basel in 2015, was invited to the Auawirleben - Festival in Bern.
 In 2019 Recke / Meding will tour with their new work "Angstpiece", created at the Berliner sophiensaele.
 Anta Helena Recke's production "Mittelreich", which premiered in 2017 at the Münchner Kammerspiele, was represented at the radikal jung festival in 2018 and as one of the ten most remarkable productions of that year also at the Berliner Theatertreffen.

-The award ceremony will take place December 9, 2019, following the performance of "Die Kränkungen der Menschheit" (directed by Anta Helena Recke) at the Münchner Kammerspiele, Munich.
+The award ceremony took place December 9, 2019, following the performance of "Die Kränkungen der Menschheit" (directed by Anta Helena Recke) at the Münchner Kammerspiele, Munich.

 Musical theatre based on the novel by Josef Bierbichler, based on the production by Anna-Sophie Mahler